Zerotss/DesignIt/README.md

 1. Clone the repository.
 2. Open the project in Unity.
-3. Ensure Firebase is set up for your project(remember to add google-services file).
+3. Ensure Firebase is set up for your project (remember to add google-services file).
-4. Build and run the project on your preferred platform(meant for android).
+4. Build and run the project on your preferred platform (meant for Android).